-- show an understanding of the background to the major codes of practice for structural steel work. - apply these codes thoughtfully to the design of real steel structures. - differentiate between the functions of compact, prefabricated sections and lightweight, thin-walled plategirder members. - appreciate the vital function of joints and connectors, and understand the limitation of various jointing techniques. - understand the performance of civil engineering composite structures.
+- show an understanding of the background to the major codes of practice for structural steelwork. - apply these codes thoughtfully to the design of actual steel structures. - differentiate between the functions of compact, rolled sections and more slender, thin-walled plate-girder members. - appreciate the vital function of joints and connnectors, and understand the limitation of various jointing techniques. - understand the performance of civil engineering composite structures.